ualibweb/UALIB_Workshops/02_Unix/01_Unix_Introduction.md

 user@computer:~$ man -k 'compare'

 ```
 The `-k` option searched the short descriptions in the manual pages for the keyword.
 In our example above, the keyword was "compare".
-You can see all `man` options by accessing the manual page for `man`
+You can see all `man` options by accessing the manual page for `man`:

 ```console